 When you use a dynamic key policy, the first packet triggers IKE and sets the IPsec SA and IKEv2 SA.
 The initial packet negotiation also determines the lifetime of the algorithm, or how long it stays in effect.
 When the key expires, a new key is automatically created.
 This helps prevent break-ins.

 To configure a dynamic key policy:

 1. Choose a dynamic policy to configure.

 '''

-# /cfg/l3/ipsec/policy/dynamic <policy number>
+CN 4093(config)# ipsec dynamic-policy <policy number>

 '''

 2. Configure the policy.